-ICP $\geq$ 15 mmHg has been independently associated with increased mortality following TBI (30).
-ICP $\leq$ 22 mmHg has been demonstrated to predict improved outcome (3,4,38).
-The goal of ICP treatment should be to reduce ICP $\leq$ 22 mmHg wherever possible, balancing the risks of continued intracranial hypertension against the potential iatrogenic risks of overtreatment.
+ICP ≥ 15 mmHg has been independently associated with increased mortality following TBI (33).
+ICP ≤ 22 mmHg has been demonstrated to predict improved outcome (3,4,44).
+The goal of ICP treatment should be to reduce ICP ≤ 22 mmHg wherever possible, balancing the risks of continued intracranial hypertension against the potential iatrogenic risks of overtreatment.
+ICP monitoring is indicated in patients with severe TBI with a normal CT scan if

+>2 of the following features are noted at admission: age 40 years, unilateral or bilateral motor posturing, or SBP <90 mm Hg.
 Using information from ICP monitoring for patient management has been shown to reduce in-hospital and 2-week post-injury mortality (3,4).